Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Chase first introduced its Pay Yourself Back option during the pandemic as a way for cardholders to redeem their points without traveling.
-It has still been wildly popular nearly 4 years later, and the program has expanded with new categories and deadlines.
+Chase first introduced its Pay Yourself Back option during the pandemic to allow cardholders to redeem their points without traveling.
+It has still been wildly popular more than 4 years later, and the program has expanded with new categories and deadlines.

-Now, Chase has confirmed that Pay Yourself Back has been extended in 2024, with select categories on several eligible cards.
+Now, Chase has confirmed that Pay Yourself Back has updates, with new categories on several eligible cards.
 Let’s take a look at all the details!

 Chase Sapphire Cards